mcdonc/.nixconfig/videos/excited/script.rst

   around bitrot.

 Technology will only get you so far: another abstraction layer on top of Ubuntu (e.g. Ansible) might get you some of these benefits.
-But NixOS has an excellent community, which I've not witnessed in many other places.
+But NixOS also somehow happens to have an excellent community, the likes of which I've not witnessed in many other places.

 - Unreal politeness, humility, and thoroughness on Discourse, Matrix, IRC, and GitHub.

-- Vanishingly small numbers of sightings of bureaucrats, trolls, "influencers", or condescending know it alls.
+- Vanishingly small numbers of sightings of bureaucrats, trolls, "influencers", or condescending know-it-alls.
 This may be because if you are one of these, it appears that you are basically ignored, perhaps after one warning.

 - Everyone is smarter than I am.
 They are also recognizably human.

 - Very few people in the community are cynical about NixOS.
+Or, if they are, they are good-natured about it.

 - People that I respect, know, and like, and whom deeply understand building systems are already involved.